formbricks/wordpress/README.txt

 == Description ==

-== Description ==

 Formbricks is an open source survey and experience management platform.
 This plugin allows you to easily run targeted surveys on any subpage and at any point of the user journey.
 The easiest way to run website surveys with Formbricks is using the free Formbricks Cloud.
 A full step-by-step manual is linked to in the plugin settings.

-Important Note: This plugin requires an external JavaScript file hosted at https://unpkg.com/@formbricks/js@latest/dist/index.umd.js to function properly.
-This script is essential for displaying in-app surveys as set up by you on app.formbricks.com.
-Including this script remotely ensures that the plugin always uses the most up-to-date version of the Formbricks JS & Survey package, providing an enhanced and seamless user experience.
+It loads the Formbricks SDK locally from this plugin & then allows you to run surveys on your website.

 == Frequently Asked Questions ==